-- Indigenous/Tribal Members *New Opportunity*
+- Indigenous/Tribal Members

 Please review the criteria before applying.
-Applicants will only be eligible for one grant, please do not apply to multiple categories or multiple times.
+Applicants will only be eligible for one grant – please do not apply to multiple categories or multiple times.

 Please consult the WDAFS website for the latest information about conference.

-ELIGIBILTY REQUIREMENTS AND SELECTION CRITERIA:
+ELIGIBILITY REQUIREMENTS AND SELECTION CRITERIA: